CSCI305/CSCI305.github.io/syllabus.md

 *   F: < 60

 ### Attendance and Participation
 Class attendance is mandatory and participation is highly encouraged.
-You are responsible for all the material covered in class.
-Prepare in advance for class by reading and studying the assigned material, and by making sure you understand the previous lecture.
-There will be five in-class Participation Exercises given on random dates throughout the semester and will count towards 10\% of your course grade.
+This course is a flipped course and therefore requires active participation by all students.
+Thus, before each class you will need to prepare by watching the associated lecture, preparing questions, reading the assigned material, and ensuring you are prepared for the activities in the classroom.
+Each class day will use a combination of active-learning, group activities, problem-based learning, and/or small quizzes.
+Furthermore, there will be 10 random participation events, which will be graded using a pass/fail model.
+These participation events, as a whole, will contribute 10% of your overall grade in the class.

 ### Students with Disabilities
 A student who desires accommodation for a disability must submit appropriate documentation of the disability and request for accommodations to The Office